 Given the hardware dependency of several Android components, a Hardware Abstraction Layer allows porting Android to an OEM-specific hardware where each vendor writes its own drivers.
 Constructor for this interface performs power management setup actions at runtime startup, such as to set default cpufreq parameters.
 The power.h header file allows multiple OEM-specific power headers to be defined.

 Implements methods defined in Ipower HAL and is used by PowerManagerService.

 Contains enums representing various battery status (e.g., charging, discharging, full) and health (e.g., good, overheat, dead, cold) states.

 Contains power usage of an application, system service, or hardware type.
 For instance wifi, gps, other sensors, camera, flashlight, Bluetooth, etc.

 The DreamManagerService class provides Service APIs for managing dreams.
 Dreams are interactive screensavers launched when a charging device is idle, or docked in a desk dock.
 Dreams provide another modality for apps to express themselves, tailored for an exhibition/lean-back experience.

 As we discussed in the beginning of this post, Android’s limited available power resources and the high demand for power usage across various native and user-defined Android apps requires an elegant yet complex software architecture to allow versatility and performance for the platform.
-While this is not a meant to be a comprehensive overview of Android’s power and battery management components and services, we hope it sheds light into a fairly complex yet critical part of the Android Framework.
+While this is not meant to be a comprehensive and in-depth overview of Android’s power and battery management components and services, we hope it sheds light into a fairly complex yet critical part of the Android Framework.

 Parcels are containers for data and object reference messages used for high performance IPC communication.